Philomath High School

 Philomath High School is a public high school in Philomath, Oregon, United States.

 History

+Founding

+The first high school in Philomath opened in 1911.
+The current campus opened in 1956.

 Clemens Grant

 The Clemens Foundation was established in 1958 by Rex and Ethel Clemens, members of the Philomath community who acquired their wealth in the timber industry.
 The foundation was established to provide funding for Philomath-area schools, including a college scholarship fund set up for graduates of Philomath High School.
 The controversy surrounding the scholarship was the subject of the documentary Clear Cut: The Story of Philomath, Oregon.

 New construction

 In May 2010, a $29.5 million bond was passed to renovate and improve four of the school's older buildings.
 About $20 million was used for the project.
 This was the biggest and most expensive project in the school district's history.

 Academics

 In 2016, 90.9% of the school's seniors received their high school diplomas.

 In 2019, 100% of the school's 119 seniors received their high school diploma.